FnSK4R17s/Testing-Mixed-Precision-Training-Using-Pytorch-Lightning-and-Segmentation-Models/README.md

 # Acknowledgments

-- [SegLoss](https://github.com/JunMa11/SegLoss) used losss functions from this repo
+- [SegLoss](https://github.com/JunMa11/SegLoss) used loss functions from this repo